Gordon Pilet Ph.D., LCSW

 Additionally she designed and facilitated parenting, conflict resolution programs that included topics specific to women that struggle to meet the economic, career, and family challenges of women without role models.
 She serves as a member of the Family Court Advisory Committee and the Domestic Violence Task Force.

 Cary continues to write, lecture, broadcast and publish.
-Her weekly radio show is in its 2nd year and re-Broadcasts nationwide on IRNBROADCAST.COM and on Tantalk1340.com (Monday Nights at 8pm).
-She co-authored the award winning book, Love: Lost & Found is now in its 3rd edition.
+She co-authored the award winning book, Love: Lost & Found, which is now in its 3rd edition.
 She also has co-authored numerous materials in Anger Management, High Conflict Parents, Parenting, Substance Abuse, and Women’s Advocacy.

 Rebecca Pilet-Johnson started working for Interventions in January of 2015.
 Prior to this she had been a stay at home mom with her three beautiful children, now ages, 17, 14, & 10.
 While raising her children, she continued to pursue her education.
 She has a Masters of Science in Counseling Studies, graduating with a 4.0 GPA, and a Bachelor of Science in Social Sciences, Cum Laude.
 Once all of her children were school-aged, Rebecca decided it was time to go to work, utilizing the education she had received.